Please change to our global website

 While turbulence is a routine aspect of their job, their primary concern is always the well-being of the passengers and the smooth operation of the flight.

 Therefore, their confidence and preparedness play a crucial role in managing any in-flight turbulence effectively.
+Each single flight is managed with the utmost care and safety, providing reassurance to all passengers.

 How to deal with turbulence anxiety